qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Trim/Extend Feature
 -------------------

-In the case of bad digitization: segment that is not snapped or that exceeds, it is necessary to be able to extend or shorten these segments.
+When a digitized line is too short or too long to snap to another line (missing or crossing the line), it is necessary to be able to extend or shorten the segment.

-Unlike a number of software, the |trimExtend| :sup:`Trim/Extend` tool allows you to modify (multi)lines AND (multi)polygons.
+The |trimExtend| :sup:`Trim/Extend` tool allows you to also modify (multi)lines AND (multi)polygons.
 Moreover, it is not necessarily the end of the lines that is concerned; any segment of a geometry can be modified.

-The other side is that this can lead to invalid geometries, it is the responsibility of the user.
+.. note:: This can lead to invalid geometries.

-The tool asks you to select a limit (a segment) on which another segment will be extended or trimmed.
+The tool asks you to select a limit (a segment) with respect to which another segment will be extended or trimmed.
 Unlike the node tool, a check is performed to modify only the layer being edited.

-When both segments are in 3D, the tool performs an interpolation on the limit segment to return the Z.
+When both segments are in 3D, the tool performs an interpolation on the limit segment to get the Z value.

 In the case of a trim, you must select the part that will be shortened by clicking on it.